Sloknatos/Onogone/README.md

 }
 ```

-$index have to value :
+index have to value :
 - if comment is an original -> id_comment
 - if comment is an answer -> answer + a hash of the text